 - Prisoner safety

 To find driving records, you will have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Was your search online or did you make a phone call to the jail? was the information you recieved correct?
+Was your search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records and backgrounds, and your comments could make it easier for others.